 ‘I like a canvas to breathe and be alive.
 Be alive is the point.’
 Lee Krasner

-Barbican Art Gallery is pleased to announce the first retrospective in Europe for over 50 years of American artist Lee Krasner (1908 – 1984), opening in May 2019.
+Barbican Art Gallery is pleased to stage the first retrospective in Europe for over 50 years of American artist Lee Krasner (1908 – 1984).
 One of the pioneers of Abstract Expressionism, Krasner made work reflecting the feeling of possibility and experiment in New York in the post-war period.
 Lee Krasner: Living Colour features nearly 100 works – many on show in the UK for the first time – from across her 50-year career, and tells the story of a formidable artist whose importance has often been eclipsed by her marriage to Jackson Pollock.

 The exhibition celebrates Krasner’s spirit for invention – including striking early self-portraits; a body of energetic charcoal life drawings; original photographs of her proposed department store window displays, designed during the war effort; and her acclaimed ‘Little Image’ paintings from the 1940s with their tightly controlled geometries.
 It also features collages comprised of torn-up earlier work and a selection of her most impressive large-scale abstract paintings.
 This work is accompanied by rare photography and film from the period, in an elegant exhibition design by David Chipperfield Architects.

 Jane Alison, Head of Visual Arts, Barbican, said: ‘We are thrilled to be staging Lee Krasner: Living Colour.
 Despite featuring in museum collections around the world and being one of the few women to have had a solo show at New York’s Museum of Modern Art, in1984, Krasner has not received the recognition that she deserves in Europe, making this an exciting opportunity for visitors here to experience the sheer impact of her work’.